nikushagokadze/resume_generator/README.md

 # resume_generator
-this is my first project for redberry
+this is my first project for redberry1